wanhakim/GenAIStudio/README.md

 However, if you already have access to an existing Studio instance, you can skip the setup process and move directly to the next section to begin working with your projects.

 ### Current Known Limitations
-- Having more than one same microservice node is not allowed.
-The sandbox execution of a workflow with more than one same microservice node will fail.
+- **Having more than one same microservice node within the same workflow is not allowed.** The sandbox execution of a workflow with more than one same microservice node will fail.
 - **Only deployment on CPU is supported** in the current GenAIStudio release.
 Support for GPU or other devices will be available in future release.

 ### System Requirements